jonzia/Chess/README.md

 6. Upon completion of training, training loss at each step is written to an output .txt file for analysis.

 ## Update Log
+_v1.0.1_: Bug fixes and support for large training batches.
+Future updates will include a test bench program for validation.

-_v1.0.0_: Beta version. v1.0.1 will feature bug fixes and support for high training batch sizes.
+_v1.0.0_: Beta version.

 ### Notes
 **(1)** This program was built on Python 3.6 and Tensorflow 1.5.